 Michael Lawson, continuo cello

 Michael Lawson has developed a unique presence as a cellist, focusing on the rhythmic and improvisational styles of early music, jazz, and Celtic music.
 He has been commended for his “fearless rhythm.”
-(William Glackin, The Sacramento Bee) His secondary instruments are the lute and the theorbo.
+(William Glackin, The Sacramento Bee) His yearly “Voice of the Cello” concerts with Sacramento Baroque Soloists have been warmly received by Sacramento audiences since 2007.

 Michael received his Bachelor of Music Degree from California State University, Sacramento, where he studied cello performance with Lubomir Georgiev, then Principal Cellist with the Sacramento Symphony.
 While completing his degree, Michael performed with the Aspen Music Festival in 1990 and 1991, where he met his wife, Lisa.